All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • GIP activation enhances fat oxidation, improves lipid metabolism, and may influence adipose tissue remodeling

-Together, these pathways address both the "energy in" side (reduced appetite) and the "energy out" side (improved fat metabolism) simultaneously, which single-mechanism drugs cannot do as effectively.
+Together, these pathways address both the "energy in" side (reduced appetite) and the "energy out" side (improved fat metabolism) simultaneously, which single-mechanism drugs can't do as effectively.

 Body Composition and Lean Mass